OldManUmby/Sundered-Shadows/Manuscript/04 Gameplay/01 Gameplay.md

 **Bonus** | Extra action checks gained for reasons of momentum or special circumstances.
 Bonus actions are resolved LATE.

 **Extended** | Tasks requiring more than one standard or group action to perform.
-Tasks often require several moments, intervals, or periods to complete; anything beyond that requires downtime, per the gamemaster.
+Tasks often require several moments, intervals, or periods to complete; anything beyond that requires downtime, per the shadowmaster.

 **Group** | Standard action checks performed by multiple characters.
 These assisted actions are typically resolved NOW `but may also fall under the purview of tasks`.

 **Save** | A reaction check involving a character's natural ability and experience.
-Reactions can be resolved at any moment or segment, per the gamemaster.
+Reactions can be resolved at any moment or segment, per the shadowmaster.

 #### Who Acts First?